subvisual/subvisual.com/src/posts/2021-01-29-who-let-fintech-out/index.md

-Finally, I would like to mention another fringe topic that I believe will have a huge impact on society and further blend the edges between marketing and entertainment is the live streaming shopping experience that is being created in Asia.
+Finally, I would like to mention another fringe topic that I believe will have a huge impact on society and further blend the edges between marketing and entertainment, the live streaming shopping experience that is being created in Asia.
 Dubbed "Shopatainment" recently, in [an a16z article][shopatainment], it brings a whole new revenue source for brands and individuals powered by the ability to seamlessly blend live streaming with unique sales opportunities and real-time payments.
 Our old infomercials model from the 90s only on steroids and adapted to the native environment of a new generation, with a global